plone/training/mastering-plone/volto_custom_addon.rst

     $ yarn start

+Step to the next chapter :doc:`volto_custom_addon2` to see how to create a new block type.
+We will do this in an add-on to apply the feature to multiple projects.

 ..
-TODO:: Release the new add-on (npm)
+NOTE:: You can now release the new add-on to npm.

 Enrich an existing project with your new released add-on
 --------------------------------------------------------